Ausgrid is trialling Stand Alone Power Systems (known as SAPS) to;

 cost savings to all customers could be achieved as a result of not having to repair and maintain remote parts of the distribution network.

 Engagement is more than just sharing information.
 By engaging with the community, Ausgrid works in good faith to communicate openly and clearly to ensure people are informed about our activities and decisions.
-Wherever possible, the engagement process provides opportunities to involve people in the decisions that affect them.

 Have another question?
 Email Ausgrid Innovation Program on innovation@ausgrid.com.au.